cdpxe/NELphase/documentation/README.md

 ## Introduction

-In *Network Steganography* research, a *covert channel* is a stealthy communication channel (see [here](https://cacm.acm.org/magazines/2018/1/223894/fulltext) for a short overview or (Mazurczyk et al., 2016) for a detailled introduction).
+In *Network Steganography* research, a *covert channel* is a stealthy communication channel (see [this paper](https://cacm.acm.org/magazines/2018/1/223894/fulltext), [our short video](https://vimeo.com/245230404) (4min) or [our overview video](http://ih-patterns.blogspot.de/2018/04/talk-on-information-hiding-and-hiding.html) (31min) for an introduction or (Mazurczyk et al., 2016) for detailled fundamentals).
 Some covert channels are capable of performing a so-called *Network Environment Learning* phase (or: NEL phase).
 Such NEL-capable covert channels

 - can determine how exactly data can be covertly exchanged between sender and receiver, and
 - which types stealthy data transmissions will be blocked/modified by an active warden (e.g. a firewall or a traffic normalizer).